How the BBMC Came to Be – A Cautionary Tale

 Steve Abbot, Montgomery Hall, JE Solo, and Mike Kean in the IAC studio, Water Street.
 Photo by Rhonda Pelley, 2009.

-We’d been in the building for four years and never once had received a noise complaint, or any complaint at all.
-We stayed within the noise bylaws, never caused trouble.
-Meanwhile, we were offering free programs, serving scores of bands, running programs and workshops, bringing beautiful things into the world.
-All we saw was that we were doing good work and we just didn’t realize that in the hills around us, a nasty hostility was brewing.
+We’d been in the building for four years and never once heard from a neighbour or received a noise complaint, or any complaint at all.
+We were bringing beautiful things into the world, and all we saw was that we were doing good work.
+We just didn’t realize how evil politician could be, and we didn’t see that in the hills all around us, a nasty hostility was brewing.

 Changing Funding Models